 Doreen Pendgracs has been researching the world of fine chocolate since 2009, during which time her tasty research has taken her to 15 countries and counting.
-In honor of World Chocolate Day, we sat down with Doreen to hear about some of her favorite chocolates from around the globe, and why her book, Chocolatour: A Quest for the World’s Best Chocolate, is perfect for travel-loving chocoholics.
+Next on her chocolate quest?
+Hawaii.
+Doreen is leading a private chocolate-themed tour to the Hawaiian Islands this coming February, where she and her group will get to sample decadent chocolate and local coffee among the islands’ tropical scenery.
+We sat down with Doreen to hear about some of her favorite chocolates from around the globe, and why her book, Chocolatour: A Quest for the World’s Best Chocolate, is perfect for travel-loving chocoholics.

 How did you get into the chocolate business in the first place?

 I am a travel writer so I started out as a freelance writer in 1993 and wrote my first travel article in 1997—the rest is history.
 I started doing the things that interested me most.
 I knew I wanted to write a book, so I began to do some research and there were lots of books about wine (which I love!), but nobody had done a book on chocolate travel.
 That’s where my inspiration came from.
 It’s a great opportunity for me to share my passions and package them into one bundle.

 Where have you been able to travel in search of chocolate?